superxc3/xcmkb/list of items/list of keyboards/40percent/reviung41/firmware/readme.md

 Sofle is powered by QMK-firmware (Firmware has been merged and can be found on the QMK master).
 It is officially supported by VIA and can be detected in VIA.

 ## Rev 2022-1 (2022-02-11)
-**Board after this date is flashed with this firmware*
+Board after this date is flashed with this firmware.
+You can check which firmware being flashed in your Invoice.

 Features as follow:-
 - VIA (auto-detected)